 - Dhal Curry (kari dhal): Dhal curry is a lentil soup, delicious with a roti.
 Dhal curry is often not spicy and is served hot.
 It is a vegetarian dish and is paired with rice in many countries as well.

-- Curry Sauce (kuah kari): Malaysian curry sauce is special because it has flavors from India, China, and Malay all in one.
+- Curry Sauce (kuah kari): Malaysian curry sauce is unique because it has flavors from India, China, and Malay all in one.
 The spices are made to a powder and used for curries that have a thin consistency and often a tangy taste, unique to Malay curries.

 - Chicken Curry (kari ayam): This is one of the most loved Southeast Asian curries.
 Paired with a roti, this can be any meal: breakfast, lunch, or dinner.